PelionIoT/meta-mbed-raspberrypi/README.md

 that can be used to build an SD-card image capable of firmware update.
 In practice this means an image with additional partitions and u-boot bootloader.

-To use this layer, add following lines to your `local.conf`-file:
+To use this layer, use the supplied local.conf.sample or add following lines to your `local.conf`-file:
 ```
 MACHINE = "mbed-rpi3"
 KERNEL_IMAGETYPE="uImage"